ctsit/redcap_deployment/README.md

     vagrant plugin install vagrant-hostsupdater
     vagrant plugin install vagrant-env

 Mac OSX users might enjoy the functionality of the vagrant-triggers plugin.
-CTS-IT used it to open the Chrome browser to the just -deployed REDCap instance.
+CTS-IT uses it to open the Chrome browser to the root of the web site.
 Run this command at a shell to install it.

     vagrant plugin install vagrant-triggers